louis-lau/DuckyAPI/README.md

 # Now use the normal user to log in to DuckyPanel,
 # or request an access token from the /authentication endpoint
 ```
-👆 Instead of using curl you can also execute these requests from http://localhost:3000/swagger
+👆 Instead of using curl you can also execute this request from http://localhost:3000/swagger

 ## API documentation
-API documentation with code examples is available on louis-lau.github.io/DuckyAPI.
+API documentation with code examples is available on https://louis-lau.github.io/DuckyAPI.

 You can also visit http://localhost:3000/swagger to try the api out live in your browser.
 Much nice than using curl!